dancfox/build-it/README.md

 1. Note the outputs from the SAM deployment process.
 These contain the API endpoint URL you will use for testing.

-## How it works

-When an HTTP POST request is sent to the Amazon API Gateway endpoint, the AWS Lambda function is invoked and inserts an item into the Amazon DynamoDB table.

 ## Testing

 - Download and install Postman.